jonasblixt/bpak/README.rst

     Hash: a649eb0532f848f34116deed81140feb5a1f4a221f964231c83216b6cf8896dd

 The demo.bpak is now transport encoded.
-Not the aditional 'T' flag which indicates that a part is transport encoded.
-The new archvie size is now the sum of the sizes in the 'Transport Size' column.
+Not the additional 'T' flag which indicates that a part is transport encoded.
+The new archive size is now the sum of the sizes in the 'Transport Size' column.

 ------------------------